fengalin/raspdac-on-osmc/README.md

 OSMC will format and install the filesystem.
 When it's done, it will reboot.
 Follow the instructions.
 Choose a name for your media center.
-When prompted for SSH, accept the default (Enabled).
+When prompted for SSH, accept the default option (Enabled).

 ## <a name='configure_osmc'></a>Configure OSMC for the Sabre DAC